 An Introduction to Conventional Fixed Rate Loans

-No Mortgage Insurance (MI)
+Avoiding Mortgage Insurance (MI)

 A little help from my friends

-Conventional Fixed Rate Loan Details:
+Conventional Fixed Rate Loan Details

 - No mortgage insurance on loans with 20% down or more

-- Stability of a low, fixed rate and payment that won’t change month to month
+- Stability of a low, fixed-rate and payment that won’t change month to month

-- Wide vareity of loan terms available
+- Wide variety of loan terms available

-- Purchase & Refinance options
+- Purchase and refinance options

-- Seller paid closing costs or concessions up to 3-6% of sales price depending on LTV
+- Seller-paid closing costs or concessions up to 3-6% of sales price depending on LTV

-- Gift funds allowed for down payment
+- Gift funds allowed for a down payment

 - 3% minimum down payment

-- Conventional loans with less than 20% down can require mortgage insurance, but also have the ability to cancel mortgage insurance once enough equity is present
+- Conventional loans with less than 20% down can require mortgage insurance but also have the ability to cancel mortgage insurance once enough equity is present